christiancheshire/christiancheshire.github.io/essays/An-Easy-Language-for-Coding.md

 ## Working it Out

-Now this amazing new world of JavaScript isn't any good unless its harnessed to produce something.
-Well, "Athletic Software Engineering" does just that.
-Sort of like how a person has to focus on working-out in order to get fit, it takes all these new things and forces students like me to focus and think.
+Now this amazing new world of JavaScript isn't any good unless it is harnessed to produce something.
+Well, "Athletic Software Engineering", the style of teaching used in my software engineering class, does just that.
+Similar to how a person must focus on working-out in order to get fit, "Athletic Software Engineering" takes all these new things and forces students like me to focus and think.
 Consequently, we become better programmers and more effective computer scientists.
-The WOD (Workout of the Day) and the practice WOD's force me to "work-out" on computer science stuff during the week in order to perform better when it actually matters - in class.
+Basically, the way "Athletic Software Engineering" works is during the week students complete practice WODs (Workout of the Day) in order to prepare for the graded WOD once a week.
+The WOD (Workout of the Day) and the practice WOD's force students to "work-out" on computer science stuff during the week in order to perform better when it actually matters - in class.
+I persoanlly think this is a good way to learn, since everything in life requires practice in order to get good at it.
+Consequently, practicing coding skills can only help students to get better at coding.

+## Looking Forward

+I am still relatively new to computer science, being only a junior in college.
+However, I am looking forward to to what I still have to learn.
+Life is a constant learning process and JavaScript is just one part of that process.
+While I enjoy JavaScript (in fact, I love it right now), I am still looking beyond to new languages and new skills which I hope to acquire and use in my computer science career.